shubham-shar/Hacker-News-Project/Readme.md

 ##### NOTE:
 Application fetches HackerNews data on each Startup and persists in Mongo.
 Application won't start if anything goes wrong while fetching or persisting HackerNews data.<br>
+There are two classes which fetch stories on regular basis to cache comments to render `/comments/{id}` relatively faster.
 This data is then used in redering UI without causing delays to user.

 ## Deployment on Docker